mycroft-solutions/configuration-guides/mycroft-api/README.md

-# Backend Server
+# Mycroft API and Mycroft Auth installation guide

 The backend server create connection between scanner application and front end application.

 ## Prerequisites

-To set up the backend server, you will need the following:
+To set up the _Mycroft API_ and _Mycroft Auth_, you will need the following:

 - MySQL database 6+
 - Java Temurin 17